6pheR/StarlightSkinRenderer/README.md

 # StarlightSkinRenderer

 **StarlightSkinRenderer** is a lightweight skin renderer for Minecraft 1.7/1.8 (MCP/Forge), using the [Starlight Skins API](https://starlightskins.lunareclipse.studio).
-It supports dynamic rendering of player skins with a variety of 3D poses, crop options, custom skin URLs, and automatic local caching.
+It supports dynamic rendering of player skins with a variety of 3D poses, crop options, custom skin URLs, automatic local caching, and fallback mechanisms.

 ---